-Life is a game of ups and downs — a constant interchanging of events, experiences, situations, and circumstance.
-The dynamics of how things can change is what makes each day exciting and full of possibility.
+Life is a game of ups and downs — a constant interchanging of events, experiences, situations, and circumstances.
+The dynamics of how things change is what makes each day exciting and full of possibility.

-The force of negative thinking can feel like a powerful magnet pulling at us from all sides — but there is a reason for this.
+The force of negative thinking can feel like the most powerful magnet pulling at us from all sides — but there is a reason for this…

 While our busy mind is trying it’s best to put everything in order and keep us safe from the competitive environment of the modern day, it can become very easy to lose track of the natural beauty and appreciation of what it truly means to be alive.

 Focusing on Positive as a Way to Heal the Mind

 In meditation, we are giving the mind permission to release and take a break from negative energy.
 This is where we find motivation, joy, wonder, and inspiration to help clear our souls of the daily obligations that are usually responsible for crippling our ability to generate lasting optimism.

 By directing your attention towards things that arouse positive feelings, you can condition your mind to process challenging or unpleasant situations in ways that benefit you rather than resist and react in your habitual ways.

 Silent meditation is based on concentrating on your breathing process and visualizing the air as it fills your diaphragm and then your lungs, before passing out through the full process like a wave.

 - Start the silent meditation by taking a deep breath through your nose deep into the belly, and feeling the warm sensation of the air as it enters and leaves your body up through your lungs and out of your mouth.